MarcPoirier-SoftwareDev/Predict-Customer-Churn/README.md

 ```

 #### What happens when you run this file?
-1. The script loads data/bank_data.csv.
+1. The script loads `data/bank_data.csv`.

-2. It performs EDA, generating and saving plots (e.g., histograms, bar plots, heatmaps) to images/.
+2. It performs EDA, generating and saving plots (e.g., histograms, bar plots, heatmaps) to `images/`.

 3. It engineers features by encoding categorical variables and splitting the data into training and testing sets.

-4. It trains Logistic Regression and Random Forest models, evaluates their performance (e.g., classification reports, ROC curves), and saves the results to images/ and the trained models to models/.
+4. It trains Logistic Regression and Random Forest models, evaluates their performance (e.g., classification reports, ROC curves), and saves the results to `images/` and the trained models to `models/`.

 ### Running the Testing Script
-To test the functions in churn_library.py and log the results, run:
+To test the functions in `churn_library.py` and log the results, run:

 ```bash
 python churn_script_logging_and_tests.py
 ```

 #### What happens when you run this file?
-1. The script executes unit tests for each function in churn_library.py.
+1. The script executes unit tests for each function in `churn_library.py`.

-2. It logs the outcome of each test (success or failure) to logs/churn_library.log.
+2. It logs the outcome of each test (success or failure) to `logs/churn_library.log`.

 3. If all tests pass, the functions are verified to work correctly; otherwise, error details are logged for debugging.

 ### Testing and Logging Instructions
 - How to Test Functions:
-    - The churn_script_logging_and_tests.py script includes unit tests for each function in churn_library.py.
+    - The `churn_script_logging_and_tests.py` script includes unit tests for each function in `churn_library.py`.
 These tests check:
-        - import_data: Ensures the dataset is loaded as a DataFrame with the expected shape.
+        - `import_data`: Ensures the dataset is loaded as a DataFrame with the expected shape.

-        - perform_eda: Verifies that EDA plots are created and saved to images/.
+        - `perform_eda`: Verifies that EDA plots are created and saved to `images/`.

-        - encoder_helper: Confirms categorical variables are encoded correctly.
+        - `encoder_helper`: Confirms categorical variables are encoded correctly.

-        - perform_feature_engineering: Validates that features and train/test splits are generated properly.
+        - `perform_feature_engineering`: Validates that features and train/test splits are generated properly.

-        - train_models: Checks that models are trained, evaluated, and saved to models/ and images/.
+        - `train_models`: Checks that models are trained, evaluated, and saved to `models/` and `images/`.

     - Run the testing script as shown above to execute these tests.

 - How to Log and Review Results:
-    - The testing script logs results to logs/churn_library.log.
+    - The testing script logs results to `logs/churn_library.log`.

     - Open this file to review the outcomes:
         - Success Messages: Indicate a function passed its test (e.g., "Data imported successfully").